Ochraceous piculet

 The ochraceous piculet (Picumnus limae) is a species of bird in subfamily Picumninae of the woodpecker family Picidae.
-It is endemic to eastern Brazil.
+It is endemic to north-eastern Brazil.

 Taxonomy and systematics

 The ochraceous piculet is monotypic according to the South American Classification Committee of the American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy.
 However, BirdLife International's Handbook of the Birds of the World (HBW) treats the darker, southern, population as a separate species, the tawny piculet (P. fulvescens).
 The other three taxonomic systems had earlier separated them but have concluded that the color differences used for the differentiation are along a cline and that any division is arbitrary.
 The distribution along the color cline generally follows Gloger's rule.

 This article follows the single-species model.

 Description

 The ochraceous piculet is about 10 cm long and weighs 8 to 12 g.
 Adult males have a black cap with red tips on the forehead feathers and small white spots on the rest of the cap.
 Adult females are identical but for no red on the forehead.
 The species' upperparts vary from grayish to brownish with a whitish nape.
 Their underparts vary from whitish yellow to rusty brown, sometimes with paler streaks.
 Both the upper- and underparts' colors form a cline, with the lightest members in the north and darkest in the south.
 Their tail is blackish; the innermost pair of feathers have mostly white inner webs and the outer two pairs have a white patch near the end.
 Their iris is brown, the bill gray with a blackish tip, and the legs gray.
 Juveniles are similar to adults other than having a brown crown with white streaks on the side.